w3c/wai-quick-start/source/developing.html.erb.md

 * [<abbr title="World Wide Web Consortium">W3C</abbr> Accessibility](/standards/webdesign/accessibility): <abbr title="World Wide Web Consortium">W3C</abbr> introduces accessibility and provides links to many helpful resources
 * [Accessibility Principles](/WAI/intro/people-use-web/principles): Provides an introduction to the web accessibility requirements referenced in the international accessibility standards from W3C Web Accessibility Initiative
 * [How people with disabilities use the web](/WAI/intro/people-use-web): Uses real-life examples to introduce accessibility, and explores tools and approaches that help, and barriers encountered
-* [Web Accessibility Tutorials](/WAI/tutorials/): Tutorials to help create specific parts of websites that meet Web Content Accessibility Guidelines (WCAG) 2.0
+* [Web Accessibility Tutorials](/WAI/tutorials/): Shows you how to develop web content that is accessible to people with disabilities, and that provides a better user experience for everyone
 * [Before and After Demonstration](/WAI/demos/bad/): Example accessible and inaccessible websites that share the same visual design, including annotations that highlight key accessibility barriers and repairs, and evaluation reports for <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0

 {::nomarkdown}